VIDEO 2025

 Edition of 5 + 2 AP

-Laric’s work is held in public collections including MuMOK, Vienna; Stedelijk Museum, Amsterdam; Institute of Contemporary Art, Boston; Cleveland Museum of Art; Walker Art Center, Minneapolis; Fondation Galleries Lafayette, Paris, and KAI 10 I Arthena Foundation, Düsseldorf, among many others.
+Laric has recently presented solo exhibitions at the Musée de la Romanité, Nîmes (2023); Stedelijk Museum, Amsterdam (2021); S.M.A.K., Ghent (2021).
+His work has also been included in group presentations at UCCA Lab, Shanghai (2024); Los Angeles County Museum of Art (2024); KW Institute of Contemporary Art, Berlin (2024); and CAPC Musée d’art Contemporain de Bordeaux (2023).
+Laric’s work is held in the Museum Moderner Kunst, Vienna; Stedelijk Museum, Amsterdam; Institute of Contemporary Art, Boston; Cleveland Museum of Art; Walker Art Center, Minneapolis; Fondation Galleries Lafayette, Paris and KAI 10 I Arthena Foundation, Düsseldorf, among many others.

 Presented by Tanya Leighton (Berlin, Los Angeles).